xander0142/xander0142.github.io/portfolio/README.md

 # Portfolio
 MTM6201 - Web Dev II - Portfolio
-All pictures taken are from Alexander Pham
+All pictures are original and taken from Alexander Pham